 Onyx Borah Wheel For 2007-2018 Jeep Wrangler JK

 The Borah DualSport Wheel for the 2007-2018 JK Wrangler is AEV’s most versatile wheel to date.
 Designed as a dual purpose wheel, the Borah is available in a variety of configurations with either a fully-functional Beadlock Ring for running very low tire pressure off-road, a Protection Ring designed for street use as well as wheel protection off-road, or no ring for a simple, minimalist look.
 Both the Beadlock and Protection Rings are interchangeable, giving you the flexibility to run a Protection Ring on the street or upgrade to a functional Beadlock Ring for off-road use.

-The Borah is now available in either an Onyx, Onyx/Machined, Galaxy Black, Galaxy Black/Machined, or Spent Brass finish.
+The Borah is now available in either an Onyx, Onyx/Machined, Galaxy Black, or Galaxy Black/Machined.
 The optional Beadlock Ring and Protection ring both feature a silver or onyx finish that can easily be painted for a truly customized appearance.

 Off Road Use Only: The Borah wheel with the Beadlock Ring installed is DOT compliant but that does not necessarily mean that they are 50-state legal for street use.
 Check state and local restrictions on beadlock installation and use BEFORE ordering.
 Beadlock wheels must be properly installed and require routine maintenance.
 As a general policy, AEV recommends that beadlock wheels are used for off-road purposes only.

 AEV Beadlock Tire Compatibility: Due to the inherent variances in bead thickness between different tire models/manufacturers, the Borah/Crestone wheel is not compatible with some tires.
 We have confirmed that the tires listed below are compatible with this wheel.
 Other tire brands and models may also work but AEV only recommends using the tires listed on this chart.
 Tires that are not listed on this chart may have a bead that is too thick for this wheel which can lead to wheel failure, vehicle damage and personal injury.
 AEV will be updating this list with additional tire manufacturers and models as we test them.
 Please contact the AEV Sales Team at (248) 926-0256 if you have any questions or concerns about tire compatibility before ordering.
 This advisory affects the Borah/Crestone wheel in the functional beadlock configuration only.